10up/twentysixteenreact/README.md

 2. Install Twenty Sixteen React just as you would a standard WordPress theme.
 There is no difference!
 3. From within the theme folder, run `composer install` to install theme PHP dependencies.
 4. From within the theme folder, run `npm install` then `webpack` to setup and package the JS application.
 You can install `webpack` globally like so `npm install -g webpack`.
+5. If you are running WordPress version less than 4.7, you will need to install the [JSON REST API](https://wordpress.org/plugins/rest-api/).

 ## Testing and Development